haroldwongms/openshiftinazuredocs/openshift-get-started.md

 - OpenShift Container Platform
 - OpenShift Dedicated
+- OpenShift On Azure (Announced 5/8/18)
 - OpenShift Online
 - OpenShift Origin

-Of the four versions covered in this article, two are available for customers to deploy in Azure on their own: OpenShift Container Platform and OpenShift Origin.
+Of the five versions covered in this article, two are available for customers to deploy in Azure on their own: OpenShift Container Platform and OpenShift Origin.

 ## OpenShift Container Platform